 - 1. Civil money penalties;

-- 2. Suspension of payments; and
+- 2. Suspension of payments;

+- 3. Suspension of Enrollment; and

-- 3. Termination of the contract (for a variety of offenses as they relate to the operation of the PACE program).
+- 4. Termination of the contract (for a variety of offenses as they relate to the operation of the PACE program).

 CMS may impose sanctions if the PACE provider commits any of the following violations: